-The GBIC ports are labeled with an (input) and an (output).
-Some controllers might provide additional reliability features if an (input) port is connected to an (output) port.
-As you daisy-chain Netfinity FAStT EXP500 expansion units together, connecting (input) ports to (output) ports can facilitate reliability.
-In many cases, a loop will still function properly without attaching the (input) ports to (output) ports.
+The GBIC ports are labeled with an $\uparrow$ (input) and an $\downarrow$ (output).
+Some controllers might provide additional reliability features if an $\uparrow$ (input) port is connected to an $\downarrow$ (output) port.
+As you daisy-chain Netfinity FAStT EXP500 expansion units together, connecting $\uparrow$ (input) ports to $\downarrow$ (output) ports can facilitate reliability.
+In many cases, a loop will still function properly without attaching the $\uparrow$ (input) ports to $\downarrow$ (output) ports to $\downarrow$ (output) ports.
 Refer to your controller documentation for requirements on connections between input and output ports.

 A lit Bypass indicator next to a GBIC can be caused by a number of things.
 It does not necessarily mean that the GBIC has failed.
-Refer to "Symptom-to-FRU Index" on page 71 for other possible causes.
+Refer to "Symptom-to-FRU Index" on page 72 for other possible causes.
 If you do determine that a GBIC has failed, follow the procedures below to replace the failed GBIC.

-Check the software documentation provided with your system for instructions on GBIC failure recovery procedures.
-Follow the steps provided in the software documentation before continuing to step 2.
+1. Check the software documentation provided with your system for instructions on GBIC failure recovery procedures.
+Follow the steps provided in the software documentation before continuing to step 2.Remove the failed GBIC from the GBIC port on the back of the ESM board.

-- 2. Remove the FC cables from the GBIC. - 3.
-Remove the failed GBIC from the GBIC port on the back of the ESM board.

-4. Unpack the new GBIC.
+- 3. Remove the FC cables from the GBIC. - 4.
+Unpack the new GBIC.